Click to zoom

 Further reading and sources

-For deeper technical detail on Vertex AI and generative models, start with Google’s Vertex AI documentation.
+For technical detail on Vertex AI and generative models, start with Google’s Vertex AI documentation.
 For practical context and case studies, look to industry coverage and agency statements.
 [Source: Google Vertex AI documentation] [Source: industry coverage and agency statements]